jamespjh/eResearch-meeting-list/.github/ISSUE_TEMPLATE/new_event.md

 - URL: <!-- Add the public url of the event -->

 <!--
-  Please provide some justification and context for those who may not have heard of this event
+  It would be helpful if you could provide some context for those who may not have heard of this event
   - Why should this event be included in the list?
-  - what category
+  However, we'd rather have more events listed if you've not got time, so don't let this put you off.
 -->

 ## Checklist

 <!--
-  Help the maintainers to decide if this is a high-quality contribution by checking all of the below that apply
+  If you want to, you can help the maintainers to decide if this event belongs here by checking all of the below that apply
 -->